AJQuinn/emd-mirror/README.md

 # Quick Start

-Full documentation can be found at https://emd.readthedocs.org
+Full documentation can be found at https://emd.readthedocs.org and development/issue tracking at gitlab.com/emd-dev/emd

 Import emd